KejawenLab/SemartApiGateway/doc.md

 >
 > * `exclude_paths` are path(s) that no request limiter applied.
 It mean, we don't limit request to these resources.
 >
-> * `auth.host` is the host of authentication service. if not set, global host will be applied.
+> * `auth.host` (optional) is the host of authentication service. if not set, global host will be applied.
 >
 > * `auth.login` is the login path and method. the prefix added to login path.
 >